 This post may contain affiliate links.
 Please read my disclosure for more info.

-And I’m definitely not the only one.
-In fact, 6% MORE people this year have said they want to save money as their New Year’s resolution (source).
+If that’s a yes, you’re definitely not the only one.
+In fact, 51% of U.S. adults have chosen better money management as their New Year’s resolution (source).

 That air freshener that’s making your home smell like a pumpkin spice latte?
 There’s a good chance it contains some less-than-healthy ingredients (more info on the chemicals found in air fresheners can be found here).